ic3-software/ic3-demo-plugin-react/README.md

 ## icCube Dashboards Plugin (React/Material-UI/Typescript)

-A working example of an icCube Dashboard plugin creating a custom widgets using React/Material-UI/Typescript.
+A working example of an icCube Dashboards plugin creating a custom widgets using React/Material-UI/Typescript.

 This plugin is creating the following widgets: